CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

-CivicActions Security is responsible for ensuring the dissemination and implementation of relevant security alerts and advisories.
+CivicActions' Security Office is responsible for ensuring the dissemination and implementation of relevant security alerts and advisories.

 ### SI-7: Software, Firmware, And Information Integrity